CERTCC/CERT-Guide-to-CVD/docs/executive_summary.md

     application in the CVD process.
 -   **Process Improvement** -- Participants in the CVD process should learn from their experience and improve their process accordingly.
-    CVD can also provide important feedback to an organization\'s Software Development Lifecycle (SDL).
+    CVD can also provide important feedback to an organization's Software Development Lifecycle (SDL).
--   **CVD as a Wicked Problem** -- As we\'ve already mentioned, vulnerability disclosure is a multifaceted problem for which there appear to be no "right" answers, only "better" or "worse" solutions in a given context.
+-   **CVD as a Wicked Problem** -- As we've already mentioned, vulnerability disclosure is a multifaceted problem for which there appear to be no "right" answers, only "better" or "worse" solutions in a given context.